-Tomato soup is a recipe from the Depression era.
+Tomato soup is a recipe from the Depression era in the 1930’s.
 Tomato soup was an ingredient to replace milk and butter in the original recipe.
 Over time the recipe has changed and this one is closer to the Campbell’s tomato soup recipe.

 How do you make tomato soup cake?

-- Use a stand mixer or hand mixer so that the ingredients come together easily.
+Use a stand mixer or electric hand mixer so that the ingredients come together easily.
 In the bowl of a stand mixer with the beater blade, cream together the butter and the sugar.

 Frosting for Tomato Soup Cake